Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-\\ Post-generation control achieves controllable generation from scratch by first generating data and then optimizing the properties of generated data.
-According to whether latent space is entailed during the process of controllable generation from scratch, two common tactics have been employed: 1) \textit{Optimization in latent space} takes advantage of the continuous latent vectors learned by models to avoid the combinatorial search of data structures.
-Specifically, it manipulates the learned latent vectors by optimization methods or heuristics; by contrast, 2) \textit{Optimization in data space} does not embed data or properties into latent space, but rather directly generates data with target properties by searching over the original data space which is often high-dimensional and sometimes discrete.
-The key difference between optimization in latent space and optimization in data space is whether a latent space is entailed during the process of controllable generation from scratch.
-The benefit of optimization in latent space is that the latent space learned by models is usually continuous and low-dimensional which makes the optimization phase an easier problem.
-In addition, regularization or structure prior can be easily imposed while learning the latent space, which is particularly true when the input data is highly discrete, high-dimensional and indifferentiable such as graphs, texts, etc. By contrast, optimization in data space usually optimizes the property-related objective based on the domain knowledge The objective function is usually easier to optimize than the optimization on the latent space which is even non-convex.
+The key difference between latent space optimization and data space optimization is whether a latent space is entailed during the process of controllable generation from scratch.
+The benefit of latent space optimization is that the latent space learned by models is usually continuous and low-dimensional which makes the optimization phase an easier problem.
+In addition, regularization or structure prior can be easily imposed while learning the latent space, which is particularly true when the input data is highly discrete, high-dimensional and indifferentiable such as graphs, texts, etc. By contrast, data space optimization usually optimizes the property-related objective based on the domain knowledge The objective function is usually easier to optimize than the optimization on the latent space which is even non-convex.

-\textbf{Optimization in latent space} often requires a latent space learned by models which have an encoder $q_{\phi}(z|x)$ that maps data from data space $X$ to the learned latent space $Z$, and a decoder that maps the latent vector back to the data space.
-The encoder and decoder usually are parameterized by neural networks depending on the data type (e.g. GNN for graph data, CNN for image data, etc.).
-Optimization in latent space approaches refers to optimizing the latent vectors $z$ by a heuristic function $f(z)$ in the latent space to obtain optimized latent vectors $z'$ that can be decoded to $x'$ with desired properties, as follows:
+\textbf{Latent space optimization} often requires a latent space learned by models which have an encoder $q_{\phi}(z|x)$ that maps data from data space $X$ to the learned latent space $Z$, and a decoder that maps the latent vector back to the data space.
+The encoder and decoder usually are parameterized by neural networks depending on the data type (e.g., GNN for graph data, CNN for image data, etc.).
+As shown in Fig.~\ref{fig:generation} (c), Latent space optimization refers to optimizing the latent vectors $z$ by a heuristic function $f(z)$ in the latent space to obtain optimized latent vectors $z'$ that can be decoded to $x'$ with desired properties, as follows:

-where $f(z)$ can be in different formats in different settings.
+where $f(z)$ can be in different formats and learned in different settings.